DavidYardley19/example/DocumentedProgress.md

         whether navlink should be rendered as an achor tag or button tag conditional > if type = a > anchor tag if type = button > button tag

+RECAP
+Quick recap (19/11/25) - ep5
+bg-grey900, bg-grey100 ...
+900 is darkest, 100 is lightest.
+    Conditionals were sorted to determine what to do with anchor tags stylings (with above colours bg-grey...)

+Used class="{{ request()->is()}}"
+    To check if theres a match with whats in the is (such as '/') Then runs what comes after the question mark.
+            Alternative is what comes after the colon (an else section)

+Component added for nav-links... nav-link.blade.php
+    Then the a tags in the layouts component can change to x-nav-link

+aria-current="false"
+    Important for production apps, screenwriters - if current link represents current page or list of pages. aria-current="{{request()->is('/') ? 'page' : 'false'}}"
+        TODO : check on what this really means.
+Still not clicking

+Attributes - html, href, id, class
+Props - anything that is not an attribute,
+    Distinguished by specifying not to echo this out HOW?
+Blade directive- @props(['active'])
+        This is an array so you dont need to keep writing @props.. just use that one Can give default values, just incase its not passed in when referencing nav-link.
+        @props(['active'=>'false'])

+Differenciate between strings and booleans
+    'false' = string
+    :'false' = boolean
+        >> When prefixing prop names.

+Can also create a @php directive (with @endphp)
+    Within here, some conditionals can be set.
+    Tweak specific values
+    All is isolated in this component

+## Ep 6 - View Data and Route Wildcards

+Recap on homework from Ep 5